-5.1.1.1 Sustainability
+1.2.5.3 Sustainability

 Minimising the embodied carbon is at the heart of the design.
 The design team has worked holistically to maximise the retention of existing structure and minimise the quantity of new structure.
-This work is demonstrated in the feasibility reports, the volumes for which are listed below:
+This work is demonstrated in the feasibility reports submitted with this planning application.